lluis-mv/HM-RK/README.md

 Some of the constitutive models (elastoplastic) are developed in another [repository](https://github.com/lluis-mv/ExplicitStressIntegration)

 ## Sign convention
-Geomechanics sign conventions is used in this implementation (compressions are positive).
+Computational geomechanics sign conventions is used in this implementation: compressive water pressure is positive whereas compressive stresses of the effective Cauchy stress tensor are negative.

 ## License and citation